 Check Out Coeur D’Alene

-Another fantastic base for outdoor recreation, Coeur D’Alene is a great town to visit.
-You’ll find opportunities for parasailing, swimming, fishing and more in Lake Coeur D’Alene.
-Additionally, plenty of hiking trails are available, as is a wonderful museum.
+Coeur D’Alene is a great Idaho town to visit.
+You’ll find opportunities for parasailing, swimming, fishing and more on Lake Coeur D’Alene.
+There are also plenty of hiking trails, and you can check out the town’s breweries, art galleries, and other shops.

 Bike the Hiawatha Trail

-Is biking more your style?
-You’re in luck because the Hiawatha Trail is absolutely amazing.
-This bike trail is 15 miles long and leads you through underground tunnels, which are actually the remains of an abandoned railway system.
-Meanwhile, bridges take you high among the trees, and signs along the route offer little tidbits about the trail’s history.
+The Route of the Hiawatha is 15 miles long and leads you through underground tunnels that are the remains of an abandoned railway system.
+Meanwhile, bridges take you high among the trees, and signs along the route offer tidbits about the trail’s history.

 Ski at Schweitzer Mountain Resort

-There are many places to ski in Idaho.
-That said, one of the most popular and best places to enjoy this wintertime activity is at Schweitzer Mountain Resort.
-This ski resort is the largest in Idaho and Washington, and is home to 2,900 acres of excellent terrain.
-Whether you’re a beginner or a seasoned pro, you’re sure to enjoy yourself at this amazing resort.
+Schweitzer Mountain Resort is one of the most popular and best places to ski in Idaho.
+This ski resort is the largest in Idaho and Washington and is home to 2,900 acres of excellent terrain.
+Whether you’re a beginner or a seasoned pro, you’ll find trails here for you.

 Get Your Thrills at Silverwood Theme Park